or: Homage to Mildred Marsh and Cynthia Blake

 The end of Craftint Multicolor… and the beginning of a new ‘Age’

-The panel below, from another DC romance comic — a moonlit scene helpfully coloured only in blue — shows areas of solid or ‘100%’ colour, and both the pale dot and darker line tints.
+The panel below, from another DC romance comic — a moonlit scene helpfully coloured only in blue — shows areas of solid or ‘100%’ colour, and both the pale dot and darker line tints of Craftint Multicolor.
 These were generally referred to in the comics business as having colour ‘values’ of 25% (or a quarter strength) and 50% (half strength) respectively.
 In fact on the printed page their values could vary considerably.
 (Full details of Craftint Multicolor are given in Part 8.)

 The Silver Age dots, which Roy Lichtenstein copied and called ‘Ben Day’, were two generations of new technology away from the original Ben Day variety, and created in a very different way from either Ben Day or Craftint.
 Key to the new technique was a clear plastic sheet of the type known as ‘acetate’ — actually cellulose acetate, which had replaced the highly flammable cellulose nitrate in cinema film (‘celluloid’) in the 1930s.

-Ben Day and Craftint Multicolor were both names of branded commercial products, and the post-Craftint method used in comic book colour is occasionally referred to as ‘3M’ after the company which reportedly manufactured the plastic sheets.
+Ben Day and Craftint Multicolor were both names of branded commercial products, but the post-Craftint method used in comic book colour didn’t have a catchy name.
+Similar acetate sheets are sometimes referred to as ‘3M’ after the main company which manufactured them.
 However that name does not seem to have caught on widely.